node-red/cookbook.nodered.org/http/post-raw-data-to-a-flow.md

 ### Problem

-You want to post raw text data to a flow.
+You want to post raw text data in to a flow.

 ### Solution